Jurors see gruesome video of Florida school shooting

 The video was played over the objection of Cruz’s attorneys, who argued that any evidentiary value it has is outweighed by the emotions it would raise in the jurors.
 They argued that witness statements of what happened would be sufficient.

 Circuit Judge Elizabeth Scherer dismissed the objection, saying a video that accurately reflects Cruz’s crimes does not unfairly prejudice his case.
+Prosecutors are using the video to prove several aggravating factors, including that Cruz acted in a cold, calculated and cruel manner.

 Cruz, 23, pleaded guilty in October to 17 counts of first-degree murder, and 17 more counts of attempted murder for those he wounded.
 The jury must decide if he should be sentenced to death or life without parole for the nation’s deadliest mass shooting to go before a jury.